The People's Advocate and New South Wales Vindicator: History

 It supported radical voices like Daniel Deniehy, Charles Harpur, Adelaide Ironside, Robert Lowe and John Dunmore Lang.
 It also acted as a foil to the squatting and mercantile focus of The Sydney Morning Herald.
-Terry Irving in his book, The Southern Tree of Liberty called The People's Advocate "the most famous radical paper of the period".
-In the tumultuous period between the unrest of 1848 and the establishment of representative government in 1856 it was E.J.
+Terry Irving called The People's Advocate "the most famous radical paper of the period".
+In the tumultuous period between the unrest of 1848 and the establishment of New South Wales' representative government in 1856, it was E.J.
 Hawksley and The People's Advocate, more than any other paper, that pushed the case for democratic reforms.
-In Preacher, Politician, Patriot: A Life of John Dunmore Lang, Don Baker, wrote how Lang understood the weight that The People's Advocate reputation carried among the radical constituency.
+Don Baker writes that Lang understood the weight that The People's Advocate's reputation carried among the radical constituency.
 So despite his anti-Catholic rhetoric, it was within its pages that Lang looked to rehabilitate his reputation and to advance his case for election to the NSW Legislative Council.
-Baker wrote, "Hawksley was so completely taken in that his careful, judicious leading article acquitted Lang of all charges against him."
+According to Baker, "Hawksley was so completely taken in that his careful, judicious leading article acquitted Lang of all charges against him."

 They published at least one literary work under the imprint Hawksley and Cunninghame: Raymond, Lord of Milan, a Tragedy of the 13th Century by Edward Reeve (1851), a play in verse, which was well received by several critics.

-The play was staged close to a century later by May Hollinworth at Sydney's Metropolitan Theatre.
+The play was staged nearly a century later by May Hollinworth at Sydney's Metropolitan Theatre.

-The partnership was dissolved in January 1852 although Cunninghame continued to publish the paper from his printery in King Street.
+The partnership was dissolved in January 1852, although Cunninghame continued to publish the paper from his printery in King Street.